Victims of crime: Understanding the support you can expect

 Am I entitled to support?

 Being a victim of crime can be distressing.
 The impact of crime will vary, but many people benefit from receiving some support and information to help them cope with the impact of crime and build resilience.

-If you do decide to report to the police then there is a government document called the ‘Victims Code’ which details what support and information you should get from criminal justice agencies.
+If you do decide to report to the police then there is a government document called the ‘Victims Code’ which details the support and information you should get from criminal justice agencies.
 These are organisations such as the police, Crown Prosecution Service and the courts.

 If you are a close relative of somebody who has been killed as a result of a crime you are also entitled to support under the ‘Victims Code’.
 Businesses or enterprises (such as charities) that are victims of crime are also covered.